 Hike to the summit of Reuval

 A chance to experience the spectacular Scottish island scenery from the water.
-Explore caves and sea stacks by kayak off the islands of Barra and Vatersay, enjoy incredible surfing swells at Eoropie Beach or embark on instructed open-water swimming, snorkelling and coasteering adventures in the many lochs.
+Explore caves and sea stacks by kayak found off the islands of Barra and Vatersay, enjoy incredible surfing swells at Eoropie Beach on the Isle of Lewis, or embark on instructed open-water swimming, snorkeling, and coasteering adventures in the many lochs.

 Visit Gearrannan Blackhouse Village